alankrantas/microbit-micropython-cookbook/README.md

 ## Morse Code Machine

-This allows you to enter your message and display it as Morse code on the LED screen.
-Go to the REPL mode and reset micro:bit to make it work.
+This allows you to enter your message into micro:bit and translate it to Morse code with the LED screen/buzzer.
+Go to the REPL mode and you'll see the promot.

-If you attach a passive buzzer between pin 0 and ground you can hear the Morse code too.

 ```python
 from microbit import display, Image, set_volume, sleep